wwang-chcn/Giotto_ReadtheDocs/docs/source/subsections/datasets/SSeq-E12-5_E1S3-Tutorial.rst

 ===================

-Stereo-seq is a sequencing-based spatial transcriptomics technology that was used by Chen et al. in 2022 (https://doi.org/10.1016/j.cell.2022.04.003) to generate the Mouse Organogenesis Spatiotemporal Transcriptomic Atlas (MOSTA).
+Stereo-seq is a sequencing-based spatial transcriptomics technology that was developed and used by Chen et al. in 2022 (https://doi.org/10.1016/j.cell.2022.04.003) to generate the Mouse Organogenesis Spatiotemporal Transcriptomic Atlas (MOSTA).
 This tutorial demonstrates how to interactively filter and analyze the third sagittal